-So Capital’s early leaders researched and documented the information.
+So Capital Group's early leaders researched and documented the information.
 They used their statistical background and various information sources when evaluating companies.

-By the 1960s, Capital had become a global investing trailblazer, investing in companies outside the U.S. Yet again, we found that statistical information and investment data for non-U.S. markets was scarce.
+By the 1960s, Capital Group had become a global investing trailblazer, investing in companies outside the U.S. Yet again, we found that statistical information and investment data for non-U.S. markets were scarce.

 So we created the Capital International indexes, now known as the Morgan Stanley Capital International (MSCI) indexes, to help evaluate companies and compare their results with global competitors.
 In other words, we put the CI in MSCI.